 HETAS Cleaner Choice Scheme

-The Hobbit SE has passed the test!
+The Hobbit SE and the Little Range Cook Stove have passed the test!

 What is the HETAS Cleaner Choice Scheme?